flnt/Flower.jl/docs/src/documentation.md

 grid.LS[iLS].geoL.cap[II,10] # W4
 ```

+!!! danger "half cells for u and v cap = 1/2 ?"

 !!! info
     In the code, B1 B2 are placed at the cell centroid, not the cell center.